 Our experienced Speech-Language Pathologists hold master's degrees, are nationally certified by the American Speech-Language-Hearing Association, and hold a New Jersey License.
 Special education teachers, reading specialists and learning consultants hold master's degrees.
 Our staff continually stays ahead of the latest treatment advances by participating in national teaching and training conferences.

 Marcie Fountaine, M.S., CCC-SLP

-Marcie graduated from Syracuse University in 2002 with a Bachelors Degree in Communication Sciences and Disorders.
-She completed her Master of Science degree in Speech Language Pathology from Boston University in 2004.
-She has experience working in a variety of pediatric settings including private practice, public schools, and a pediatric inpatient rehabilitation hospital.
-She has treated children with a wide range of communication difficulties including Autism Spectrum Disorders, articulation disorders, apraxia, receptive and expressive language disorders, and written language disorders.
-Marcie has specialized training in PROMPT and selective mutism.
-She has extensive experience in comprehensive language and social communication evaluations to assist with appropriate academic placements.
-Marcie is the clinical director at PSLLC and has experience supervising graduate students, clinical fellows, and clinical staff at PSLLC.
+Marcie graduated from Syracuse University with a Bachelors Degree in Communication Sciences and Disorders and received her Master of Science degree in Speech Language Pathology from Boston University.
+She has experience working in a variety of pediatric settings, including private practice, public schools, and a pediatric inpatient rehabilitation hospital.
+She has extensive experience treating children with a wide range of communication difficulties including Autism Spectrum Disorders, articulation/psychological disorders, childhood apraxia of speech, receptive and expressive language disorders, auditory processing and written language disorders and social communication disorders.
+Marcie has specialized training in PROMPT, Social Thinking®, and selective mutism.
+She has extensive experience in comprehensive language and social communication evaluations to assist appropriate academic placements.
+Marcie is the clinical director at PSLLC and has experience supervising graduate students and clinical fellows.